-- 1. Income Restrictions: The study should include data for each income group targeted.
-For example, if the project targets families at 50% and 60% of the AMI, demand projections using the above methodology should be provided for both income groups.
-The maximum allowable AMI level per household for all bedroom types will be based on a standard of 1.5 persons per bedroom for family developments (rounded up to the next whole number) and a maximum of 2 persons per household for Elderly or Housing for Older Person developments. - 2.
-Affordability: Assume family households can pay no more than 35% of gross income towards total housing expenses and that senior households are able to pay no more than 40%.
-The demand analysis should clearly indicate the minimum and maximum income range for each targeted group.
-For market rate units, the analyst must make reasonable determination of maximum income level beyond which a household would not likely be a participant in the rental market and clearly state the assumption used. - 3.
-Demand: Analyze demand from: a) new households in the market area, forecasted with an established growth rate; b) existing households, rent-burdened or in substandard housing, and c) elderly homeowners likely to convert to renters (if relevant).
-Limit demand based on target population (age, income group, household size). - From total demand, less the supply of competitive vacant or pipeline units to calculate net demand.
-Competitive units include those of a similar size and configuration that provide alternative housing to a similar tenant population at rent levels comparable to those proposed.
-This supply must include all competitive units in properties not yet reached stabilized occupancy, including those recently funded by DCA, proposed for funding for a bond allocation from DCA, and existing or planned in conventional rental properties.
+a.
+Assume family households are able to pay no more than 35% of gross income towards total housing expenses and that senior households are able to pay no more than 40%.

-Calculate capture rates by dividing number of units by the net demand.
-For occupied developments, deduct current tenants who are expected to return from property unit count prior to determining capture rates.
+- b.
+The demand analysis must clearly indicate the minimum and maximum income range for each targeted group.
+For market rate units, the analyst must make reasonable determination of maximum income level beyond which a household would not likely be a participant in the rental market and clearly state the assumption used. - 37.
+Demand: Analyze demand from: - a. new households in the market area, forecasted with an established growth rate; - b. occupied households (deduct current tenants who are expected, as per Relocation Plan, to return from property unit count prior to determining capture rates); - C. rent-burdened households; - d. households in substandard housing; - e. elderly homeowners likely to convert to renters (if applicable); - f. target population (age, income group, household size); and - g. proposed unit mix. - 38.
+Calculate net demand from total demand, less the supply of competitive vacant or pipeline units. - a.
+Competitive units: those of a similar size and configuration that provide alternative housing to a similar tenant population at rent levels comparable to those proposed. - b.
+Supply must include all competitive units in properties not yet reached stabilized occupancy, including those recently funded by DCA, proposed for funding for a bond allocation from DCA, and existing or planned in conventional rental properties. - 39.
+Calculate capture rates by dividing number of units by the net demand for each unit and bathroom size and AMI percent.